Sammamish Montessori School

 Facilities and Resources

 Our clean, bright, spacious, airy and organized facility is located conveniently near the intersection of SR 520/Avondale Road and Union Hill Road in Redmond.
 The building and classrooms have been designed specifically to optimize the Montessori environment and all furnishings within each classroom are scaled appropriately for the students within them.
-Many classrooms are augmented by a fully fenced courtyard.
+Classrooms are augmented by a fully fenced courtyard.

 Three separate fully fenced play areas offer ample opportunity for children to run, jump and play outdoors.
 Our small playground includes a climbing structure, covered area and paved area with a basketball hoop and balls, and other outdoor toys.
 Our large playfield provides plenty of space to run free, kick balls and/or play organized games.
 We also have a large covered sandbox, two large playhouses, climbing and balancing structures and a slide to encourage children to run and play and use their imaginations during recess times.
 Tricycles, scooters, jump ropes, hula-hoops and other equipment are available for children to use within our fenced blacktop area.

-Extended care is available to any SMS student from 7 a.m. to 9 a.m. and from the end of afternoon class time at 3:15 p.m. to 6:15 p.m.
+Extended care is available to any SMS student from 7:30 a.m. to 9 a.m. and from the end of afternoon class time at 3:15 p.m. to 6:15 p.m.
 Monday through Friday.
 This flexible option allows you to arrive and leave at a time that is most convenient to you.
-You may prepay for a set amount of time in advance at a discounted rate or pay for the time you use based on 15-minute increments billed at the end of the month.
+You may prepay in advance at a discounted rate or pay for the time you use based on 15-minute increments billed at the end of the month.

 Clubroom is available before and after regular class times: